Professor - Dr. Dan Deines

 Joe earned a Bachelor’s in Business Education from Easter Illinois University in 1997.
 He received his Masters in Educational Leadership from National Louis University in 2009 and his Masters in Business Administration from Northeastern Illinois University in 2009.

 Joe is married to Jenny Navickas and has three sons.

 Teacher - Sean Crevier

 Sean has been a teacher at Vernon Hills High School in Vernon Hills, Il since 2000.
 He teaches Accounting I, Accounting II, and Personal Finance.
 In addition to high school teaching, he is an adjunct accounting instructor at the College of Lake County.
 He holds a BS in Business Management from Purdue University, A Masters in Secondary Education from Roosevelt University, and a Masters in School Administration from Concordia University.

 Sean is the FBLA adviser at Vernon Hills, the JV Boys' Golf Coach, and a Technology Curriculum Integration Coach.
-In 2009 Sean became involved in The Accounting Pilot and Bridge Project and has been teaching the college prep curriculum to juniors and seniors since the fall '09 semester.
+In 2009 Sean became involved in the APBP: Advanced High School Accounting and has been teaching the college prep curriculum to juniors and seniors since the fall '09 semester.
 In the summer of 2010 he began training new teachers and advises teachers who are implementing the new curriculum.